Incremental Computation: What Is the Essence?

 \defn{Caching}---also known as \defn{memoization} and \defn{tabling} ---is the key idea in all these frameworks to enable reuse of previously computed results.
 On top of it, with previously computed results saved, \defn{change propagation} aims to compute only results that depend on the changes in input.
-Additional improvements to these techniques and combinations of them, e.g.,~\cite{Hoover:92,Acar09,hammer2014adapton,hinkel2021implicit}, can enable more refined reuse in more specialized cases, all by expressing the given problem using the mechanisms supported by the framework, without manually writing a particular incremental program for each particular problem.
+Additional improvements to these techniques and combinations of them, e.g.,~\cite{Hoover:92,AcaBleHar03,Acar09,hammer2014adapton,gong2024ingress}, can enable more refined reuse in more specialized cases, all by expressing the given problem using the mechanisms supported by the framework, without manually writing a particular incremental program for each particular problem.

-When such frameworks are used, no explicit incremental version of an application program is derived and run by a standard evaluator.
-Also, any input change to an application program is captured as a form that the framework can handle, which is limited for each framework.
+At the same time, when such frameworks are used, no explicit incremental version of an application program is derived and run by a standard evaluator.
+Also, any input change to an application program is captured in a form that the framework can handle, which is limited for each framework.
 As a result, these solutions to the incremental computation problem for particular application functions and changes are not readily comparable with explicitly developed incremental algorithms and programs for those functions and changes.